-Level 1 Level 2 Level 3 Measurements based on quoted Measurements based on inputs Measurements based on markets for identical assets or other than quoted prices included in Level 1 that are observable for the asset or liability, either directly unobservable inputs for the asset or liability. at the measurement date. or indirectly.
+Level 1 Level 2 Level 3 Measurements based on quoted Measurements based on inputs Measurements based on prices (unadjusted) in active other than quoted prices included unobservable inputs for the asset markets for identical assets or in Level 1 that are observable for or liability. liabilities that the entity can access the asset or liability, either directly at the measurement date. or indirectly.